Skip to main content

 Introduction

-In the dynamic and ever-changing business landscape of the Middle East, companies are increasingly recognizing the importance of building risk and resilience management into their operations.
+In the dynamic and ever-changing business landscape of the Middle East, companies are increasingly recognising the importance of building risk and resilience management into their operations.
 This shift is not only driven by the region's ambitious expansion and development goals, but also by the valuable lessons learned from recent events, such as the COVID-19 pandemic.
 In this article, we will explore why companies in the Middle East should transition from a risk management culture to a culture of risk and resilience, and discuss the key elements involved in achieving this transformation.

 The Need for a Culture of Risk and Resilience